 I. Risk Factors

-Bone cancer risk factors include:
+Bone cancer risk factors include these.

-- Exposure to high levels of radiation
+- Exposure to high levels of radiation.

-- Certain anti-cancer drugs
+- Some anti-cancer drugs.

-- Heredity or family history of bone cancer
+- Family history of bone cancer.

 III.
 Alcohol Not a Risk

-Standard drinks contain equivalent amounts of alcohol.
+Standard drinks have equal amounts of pure alcohol.
+It’s 0.6 ounce.

 Beer, wine, or spirits give the same benefits for health and long life.